Helping Families Navigate Child Support Agreements in Texas

 If you are considering the dissolution of your marriage or long-term relationship, it is absolutely essential to speak to a Fort Bend County divorce lawyer about the terms of your child support agreement.
-Jamie Jordan Zand, PLLC is ready to help you through this process.
+Jamie Jordan, PLLC is ready to help you through this process.

-Contact Attorney Jamie Zand at (832) 463-4933 to get started on your case with a free consultation.
+Contact sugar land child support lawyer Jamie Jordan at 281-466-3628 to get started on your case with a FREE CONSULTATION.

 How does Texas calculate child support?